Sikorsky HH-52 Seaguard: Design

-Operational History
+Operational history

-One prominent early use of the S-62 was with the operator San Francisco and Oakland Helicopter Airlines, one of the first helicopter airlines to operate without a federal subsidy, and the first to operate exclusively using turbine engine helicopters; the airline commenced passenger flights using a pair of two leased S-62s in June 1961, each of which being configured to carry up to ten passengers.
+One prominent early use of the S-62 was with the operator San Francisco and Oakland Helicopter Airlines, one of the first helicopter airlines to operate without a federal subsidy, and the first to operate exclusively using turbine engine helicopters; the airline commenced passenger flights using a pair of two leased S-62s in June 1961, each of which being configured to carry up to 10 passengers.
 On 21 December of that year, rival operator Los Angeles Airways performed the first scheduled service using an American turbine-powered helicopter via a leased S-62.
-By June 1962, three S-62s were reportedly in operation for specialised transportation purposes, such as servicing offshore oil rigs in the Gulf of Mexico, with Petroleum Helicopters.
-Other early civil operators included Okanagan Helicopters, which used its S-62s to supply remote radar installations, and the Canadian Department of Transport, which had the type fly resupply missions to its lighthouses.
+By June 1962, three S-62s were reportedly in operation for specialized transportation purposes, such as servicing offshore oil rigs in the Gulf of Mexico, with Petroleum Helicopters.
+Other early civilian operators included Okanagan Helicopters, which used its S-62s to supply remote radar installations, and the Canadian Department of Transport, which had the type fly resupply missions to its lighthouses.

-A large fleet of 99 S-62s were purchased by the US Navy's Bureau of Aeronautics on behalf of the USCG, whom operated the type primarily for search and rescue missions.
-It was initially designated HU2S-1G Seaguard, but was re-designated as the HH-52A Seaguard during 1962.
+A large fleet of 99 S-62s was purchased by the US Navy's Bureau of Aeronautics on behalf of the USCG, who operated the type primarily for search and rescue missions.
+It was initially designated HU2S-1G Seaguard, but was redesignated as the HH-52A Seaguard in 1962.
 The HH-52 was commonly dispatched aboard the USCG's larger cutters and icebreakers.
 The turbine-powered helicopter could carry greater payloads and fly faster than many preceding aircraft, such as the H-19 (S-55).
 Being designed to be amphibious, the installation of additional flotation gear was not required for over-water flights, and rescues could be conducted by simply landing on the water.
 Water pickups were considered to be quicker than hoisting survivors up to the helicopter.

 Across its services life, the HH-52 fleet played an active role during various emergencies and other circumstances.
 During the aftermath of Hurricane Betsey in 1965, the type rescued 1,200 people.
 The HH-52 was periodically used to provide logistical support in Antarctica.
 One HH-52 was present for the foundering of the oil tanker Burmah Agate on 1 November 1979, facilitating in the rescue of personnel from the affected vessels.

 The HH-52 fleet was active for a total of 26 years, during which it reportedly was responsible for saving in excess of 15,000 people from various forms of life-threatening situations.
-Having been eclipsed by newer rotorcraft, the final flight of a HH-52 took placed on 12 September 1989, after which the type was officially withdrawn from USCG service.
-It was primarily replaced by the Eurocopter HH-65 Dolphin, a conventional non-amphibious helicopter.
+Having been eclipsed by newer rotorcraft, the final flight of a HH-52 took place on 12 September 1989, after which the type was officially withdrawn from USCG service.
+It was primarily replaced by the Eurocopter HH-65 Dolphin, a conventional nonamphibious helicopter.